stuartellis/sve-personal-website/content/articles/tf-monorepo-tooling.md

 task tft:forget
 ```

-> This tooling uses [workspaces](https://opentofu.org/docs/language/state/workspaces/) to handle the TF state for extra instances.
-If you do not specify an edition name, it uses the _default_ workspace.
+> Only set `TFT_EDITION` when you want to create an extra copy of a unit.
+If you do not specify a edition identifier, the tooling uses the _default_ [workspace](https://opentofu.org/docs/language/state/workspaces/) to store the state, and the value of the tfvar `tft_edition` is `default`.

 ### Formatting